 I recently read a beautiful blog post written by a mother of 6 and was inspired to write a similar manifesto of my own large family.
 I doubt that I can write as well as she does, I love how she includes the beauty of the ordinary in her hopes for her children, not only the great things they could accomplish directly but how simple lives well-lived could also change the world.
-To read the original before my poor imitation, please follow this link.
+To read the original, please follow this link.
 (Do it!)

 This is my oldest daughter.
 I was 21 and unmarried when I got pregnant, right out of my first year of Law School.
 The doctor who confirmed the pregnancy told me that mothers in my situation usually ended-up poor, uneducated and single.
 My peers told me: “You’re not going going to keep it right?”
 I told my parents I was pregnant and they still loved me.
 I told my boyfriend I was pregnant and he still loved me.
 She was born with the sunrise on a Wednesday morning.
 I didn’t believe in God back then but when they placed her on my chest, I knew I had touched eternity.
 She was more than a birth control flub, more than an “it”, she was a person who had been meant from all times to be placed in my arms.
 A unique and timely mix of the right chromosomes, meeting at the right time, never made before, never to be made again.
 Clara opened my heart to a love that defied every other kind of love: a love devoid of self-interest, a love of the other for the other’s sake.
 She gave me a new heart and new eyes.
 And so I was made a mother and never looked back.